-During the second half of your menstrual cycle, progesterone causes the lining of your uterus to thicken in preparation for a fertilized egg to implant.
-If the egg isn't fertilized and implantation does not occur, it disintegrates, progesterone levels fall, and about 12 to 16 days later, the egg -- along with blood and tissues from the lining of the uterus -- is expelled.
-That process, which usually lasts 3 to 7 days, is menstruation.
-Then the cycle begins again.
+Progesterone released in the second half of the menstrual cycle prepares the uterine lining for pregnancy.
+If this does not occur, the egg disintegrates and progesterone levels fall.
+About 12 to 16 days later, tissues from the lining of the uterus are expelled as menstrual bleeding.
+This usually takes 3 to 7 days, and then the cycle begins again.

-A study of women found that those whose body mass index (BMI) was above normal took twice as long to get pregnant as those with a normal BMI.
-Weight loss for those who are overweight or obese can improve fertility and pregnancy outcomes.
-According to the American Society for Reproductive Medicine, weight loss of 5%-10% can dramatically improve ovulation and pregnancy rates.
-Obesity is also a cause of infertility and low testosterone levels in men.
-Being significantly underweight can also alter hormones of the reproductive organs and be a cause of infertility.
+Women whose body mass index (BMI) was above normal took twice as long to conceive as those with a normal BMI in one study.
+Weight loss for those who are overweight can improve both fertility and pregnancy outcomes.
+Even a 5% to 10% weight loss can improve ovulation and pregnancy rates.
+Obesity in men can also cause low testosterone levels, which can be a cause of infertility.

 Fertility Declines in Older Men, Too